Outside of Brazil, it is said that Colombia and Venezuela are two of the most dangerous countries that you could visit in South America.

 Even though we’re exploring at our own risk when traveling foreign lands, we all know the type of danger we don’t want to be in.

+The safest country in South America

 The statistics say Chile is the safest country in South America by the way!
 With its Spanish and indigenous elements and more than 6,000km of Pacific Ocean coastline it’s surrounded by the Andes mountains.

-It is said to be one of the safest places to travel in South America.
+Chile, is said to be one of the safest places to travel in South America.

 Although I’ve not traveled across all borders, I’ve gained a real sense of which are the safest countries in South America for new visitors.